michelescarlato/blockchainETIS/README.md

 This demonstrator has been developed using Ubuntu 18.04.

 ## 1.Backend
-To install BigchainDB the steps indicated [here] (http://docs.bigchaindb.com/projects/server/en/latest/simple-deployment-template/index.html).
+To install BigchainDB the steps indicated [here](http://docs.bigchaindb.com/projects/server/en/latest/simple-deployment-template/index.html).

 To install MongoDB: